cadalyjr/pchem_intro/docs/chem.md

 ## <ins> Heat Capacity <ins>

 ## <ins> Equilibria <ins>
+Most chemical reactions do not proceed only in one direction.
+Instead, reactions occur in both directions at the same time towards a state of equilibrium.
+No changes are observed at equilibrium.

+Two important ideas:

+- Equilibrium state can be predicted based upon probability

+- The predictive nature of probability is especially well suited to chemical system due to the large amount of particles involved in reactions.

+Equilibrium state is really just the most probable distribution of molecules
 ## <ins> Phase Diagrams <ins>

 A phase diagram is a plot that shows gas curves, liquid curves, and solid curves relative to pressure and temperature.